project-development-bit/projectdev-frontend/AUTH_SYSTEM_DOCUMENTATION.md

 ## Conclusion

-This authentication system provides a robust, secure, and user-friendly foundation for the Burger Eats application.
+This authentication system provides a robust, secure, and user-friendly foundation for the Project Dev application.
 It follows Flutter best practices, implements clean architecture principles, and provides comprehensive error handling with proper memory management.

 The system is thoroughly tested, well-documented, and ready for production use while being easily extensible for future enhancements.